 The doctor carrying out the procedure will place the endoscope in the back of your mouth and ask you to swallow the first part of the tube.
 It will then be guided down your oesophagus and into your stomach.

-The procedure shouldn't be painful, but it may be unpleasant or uncomfortable at times.
+The procedure is not usually painful, but it may be unpleasant or uncomfortable at times.

 Read more about how a gastroscopy is performed.